-Pear of the bankty risks from working in the quarry industry is that of exposure to fine dust containing Protocolline and the exposed to fine dust containing quartz are at risk of developing a chronic and possibly severely disabling lung disease known as "silicosis".
+One of the health risks from working in the quarry industry is that of exposure to fine dust containing crystalline silica (otherwise known as quartz).
+Quartz is found in almost all kinds of rock, sands, clays, shale and gravel.
+Workers exposed to fine dust containing quartz are at risk of developing a chronic and possibly severely disabling lung disease known as "silicosis".
 It usually takes a number of years of regular daily exposure before there is a risk of developing silicosis.
 Silicosis is a disease that has only been seen in workers from industries where there is a significant exposure to silica dust, such as in quarries, foundries, the potteries etc. No cases of silicosis have been documented among members of the general public in Great Britain, indicating that environmental exposures to silica dust are not sufficiently high to cause this occupational disease.